codewitch-honey-crisis/alarm_panel/README.md

 6. Using htcw_gfx and htcw_uix with the ESP LCD Panel API to present a user interface.
 7. Using React content to drive a website from the ESP32 with automatic rebuild
 8. Using a websocket to communicate between the browser and an ESP32
+9. Hosting the firmware within a Windows scaffolding application for faster testing and development

 ## Setup